 The MH is the oldest and most general and ﬂexible of the MCMC samplers.
 A seminal article by Metropolis and Ulam (1949) established the term Monte Carlo method.
 Newer MCMC samplers can be more efﬁcient, but more knowledge of the target distribution is required.

-Example 6: Gibbs sample.
+Example 6: Gibbs sampler.
 The Gibbs sampler has two important differences from the MH.
 The basic MH changes every dimension at once, whereas Gibbs divides the problem into substeps and jumps in only one direction at a time.
 Every dimension has its own candidate distribution, which leads to the second difference between Gibbs and the MH—every candidate is accepted.
 The candidate and target distributions are identical, which permits direct simulation from f.
 When direct simulation is possible from conditional distributions, Gibbs can be more efficient than the MH.
 If f has four parameters x = (x(1), x(2), x(3), x(4)), the Gibbs involves four substeps in every step:

 Stage 1: Determine that the joint distribution of f exists (but it does not actually need to be speciﬁed).